rongjincs/rongjincs.github.io/_publications/bookchapter.md

 ---

 ### Abstract
 The black box was an important tool in study of computational complexity theory and is used for establishing the hardness of problems.
-The data-driving makes it be utilized as a tool for proving solutions for some computational problems.
+The data-driven makes it be utilized as a tool for proving solutions for some computational problems.
 In this note, we present several observations for this new role of reduction.